api3dao/airnode/packages/protocol/README.md

 Airnodes are identified by the address of the default BIP 44 wallet (`m/44'/60'/0'/0/0`) derived from its seed.
 This means that if the Airnode uses the same seed on another chain (which they are expected to), the Airnode will have the same ID.
-In other words, the Airnode operator has to broadcast only a single ID as their own, this will be used universally across all chains.
+In other words, the Airnode operator has to broadcast only a single address as their own, this will be used universally across all chains.

 ### Be mindful of Ethereum provider interactions